Lao rebellion (1826–1828): Siam

 In 1782 a coup took place against General Taksin which brought to power the Chakri dynasty.
 The capital was moved from Thongburi to Bangkok on the east bank of the Chaophraya river to be less vulnerable to Burmese attack.
 As noted by Wyatt, in looking at Siam as a whole "one of its remarkable features is the large number of power centers that existed."
 Working from the outer layers inward, the first group included semi-independent rulers who did little more than pay tribute to Bangkok on a regular basis and paid tribute to other states as well, including Kedah, Cambodia and Luang Prabang.
 A second tier, included principalities, who were more integrated into the Siamese system.
 In addition to larger annual tribute, they were required to provide labor for warfare and public works, sometimes married into Siam's royal family, and occasionally suffered interference in internal affairs.
 The second group included Chiang Mai, Nan, Vientiane, and Champasak.
 The third tier included large regional centers around Siam's periphery as quasi independent provinces.
-These included Songkhla, Nakhon Si Thammarat, Battambang-Siam Reap, and perhaps Nakhon Rachasima.
+These included Songkhla, Nakhon Si Thammarat, Battambang-Siem Reap, and perhaps Nakhon Rachasima.
 The fourth tier, included the expanding towns of the Khorat Plateau, and the final tier included the core provinces of the kingdom ruled by officials appointed by the capital.
 The system worked reasonably well because, in an environment in which wealth was still measured primarily in terms of control over labor, the state was able to control the distribution of labor among its constituencies and reserve to the center the majority share of resources.